Facebook Twitter Instagram

 Manage Stress

 Chronic stress can contribute to high blood pressure.
-Engage in stress-reduction techniques like deep breathing, meditation, yoga, or spending time in nature.
+Engage in stress-reduction techniques like deep breathing, meditation, yoga or spending time in nature.

 Monitor Your Blood Pressure